interrogator/corpkit/doc_changelog.md

 All notable changes to the *corpkit* GUI will be documented in this file.
 This project does not yet adhere to strict [Semantic Versioning](http://semver.org/).
 It will once the first major release is a bit more stable.

+## 2016-05-10

+### Fixed

+* A number of interrogation fixes, including a speed boost
+* Count mode
+* `show` buttons are selecting and deselecting properlrt

+### Improved

+* Under the hood, concordance and dependency search are done by the same code now.
+This means that they should now count the same things.

 ## 2016-05-01

 ### Updated